A field guide to buying in rural Spain

 The reason most people end up in rural Spain isn't the price per square metre.
 It's what the price buys back — slower mornings, a market on Wednesdays, neighbours who notice when you're away, light that hangs in the air for an hour after sunset, and the kind of dinner that starts at ten and ends when someone opens another bottle.
 The photographs below are not properties.
 They're what Tuesday looks like.

 A Wednesday market in an Andalusian village square.
 A long lunch under a vine pergola, late afternoon.
 A cobbled lane in golden hour.
 A coffee and a book on a terrace overlooking olive groves.
 A village fiesta at night under paper lanterns.
-A walker on a dirt path between dry-stone walls.

 None of these are listings.
 Every one of them is a Tuesday somewhere in the regions we cover.